aisingapore/PeekingDuck/docs/io_nodes.md

 # Input and Output Nodes
-For all Input and Output nodes, there is little users can do about its inputs and outputs.
-We recommend users to only change the parameters
+Note: Users should not be editing the inputs and outputs of these nodes.
+We recommend users to only change the parameters as required.

 ## `input` nodes